kinkerl/persy/doc/index.rst

 Welcome to persy's documentation!
 =================================
-this is just a test page, more will follow!! this is a test
+this is a small test to demonstrate the beauty of auto-publishing

 Contents: